 Objects must be copied to to-space only once!
 This is obtained by:

-- storing a forwarding pointer in the from-space version of the object once it has been copied, - checking for the presence of a forwarding pointer when visiting an object and: - copying it if no forwarding pointer is found, - using the forwarding pointer otherwise.
+- it has been copied, - checking for the presence of a forwarding pointer when visiting an object and: - copying it if no forwarding pointer is found, - using the forwarding pointer otherwise.